 Troubleshooting Tips Save time and money!
-Review the charts on the following pages first and you may not need to call for service.
+Review the chart below first and you may not need to call for service.

-Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
+Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
+Replace fuse or reset circuit breaker.
 Power surge.
-Unplug the microwave oven, then plug it back in Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Door not securely closed. • Open the door and close securely.
+Unplug the microwave oven, then plug it back in Plug not fully inserted into wall outlet.
+Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
+Door not securely closed.
+Open the door and close securely.
 Control panel lighted, yet oven will not start Door not securely closed.
 Open the door and close securely.
 START pad not pressed after entering cooking selection. • Press START.
 Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
-Cooking time not entered after pressing TIME COOK. • Make sure you have entered cooking time after pressing TIME COOK .
-CLEAR/OFF was pressed accidentally.
-Reset cooking program and press START.
-Food weight not entered after selecting AUTO DEFROST. • Make sure you have entered food weight after selecting AUTO DEFROST.
-Food type not entered after pressing REHEAT, COOK or SNACKS. • Make sure you have entered a food type.
+Cooking time not entered after pressing TIME COOK.
+Make sure you have entered cooking time after pressing TIME COOK.
+CLEAR/OFF was pressed accidentally. • Reset cooking program and press START .
+Food weight not entered after pressing AUTO DEFROST.
+Make sure you have entered food weight after pressing AUTO DEFROST.
+Food type not entered after pressing REHEAT or COOK.
+Make sure you have entered a food type.